airpair/spinning-guide/post.md

-> So we thought you responsible enough to operate and track your own billable AirPair hours!
+> So we thought you are responsible enough to operate and track your own billable AirPair hours!
 Read this guide to save you and your customers time and confusion.
-The smoother you operating according to this guide the faster you'll get paid and probably rebooked for more pairing hours!
+The smoother you operate according to this guide the faster you'll get paid and probably rebooked for more pairing hours!

 ## 1. What is ***Spinning*** ?